 - [OPTIONAL] ML Model identifier: identifies the provisioned ML Model.

-- [OPTIONAL] Global ML Model Accuracy information: The model metric value of the global ML Model and optionally the used metric, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.
+- [OPTIONAL] Global ML Model Accuracy information: The model metric value of the global ML Model and optionally the used metric, which is calculate by the HFL Client NWDAF using the local training data as the testing dataset.

-[OPTIONAL] Status report of FL training: Accuracy information of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.), which are generated by the FL Client NWDAF during FL procedure.
+[OPTIONAL] Status report of HFL training: Accuracy information of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.), which are generated by the HFL Client NWDAF during HFL procedure.

 NOTE 2: The parameters in Training Input Data Information are up to the implementation.

 - [OPTIONAL] ML Correlation ID.
-This parameter may be included when the service is used for Federated Learning.
+This parameter may be included when the service is used for Horizontal Federated Learning.

-- [OPTIONAL] Iteration round ID: indicates the iteration round number of ML Model training indicated by the FL Server NWDAF.
+- [OPTIONAL] Iteration round ID: indicates the iteration round number of ML Model training indicated by the HFL Server NWDAF.

 - [OPTIONAL] Delay Event Notification with the following parameters:

-- delay event indication: this parameter indicates that FL Client NWDAF is not able to complete the training of the interim local ML Model within the maximum response time provided by the FL Server NWDAF.
+- delay event indication: this parameter indicates that HFL Client NWDAF is not able to complete the training of the interim local ML Model within the maximum response time provided by the HFL Server NWDAF.

 - [OPTIONAL] cause code (e.g. local ML Model training failure, more time necessary for local ML Model training, etc.).

-- [OPTIONAL] Expected time to complete the training: Indicates to the FL Server NWDAF that expected remaining training time and may be provided with Delay Event Notification.
+- [OPTIONAL] Expected time to complete the training: Indicates to the HFL Server NWDAF that expected remaining training time and may be provided with Delay Event Notification.

 6.2F.3 ML Model Training Information Request